-Enable the Set input values or Set output values option from the Eyedropper sampling area.
-Click the Shadow eyedropper button to sample shadow areas, or click the Highlight eyedropper
+Before adjusting the tone, choose a color channel from the Adjust image color Channel list box.
+Automatically redistribute pixels across the tonal range Enable the Auto-adjust check box.
+Enable the Set input values or Set output values option from the Set input and output values by sampling pixels in the image Eyedropper sampling area.
+Click the Shadow eyedropper button to sample shadow areas, or click the Highlight eyedropper button to sample highlight areas.